fragarco/abasc/docs/en/abasc.md

 ### `ENT envelope_number, sections`

 **Command.** Defines the pitch variation of a sound.
 Locomotive BASIC allows specifying two types of pitch envelopes (sections): one with three parameters and another with two.
 Although not officially documented, to differentiate the second type, the `=` symbol could be placed before the first number.
-BASC does not fail if this character is present; however, it determines the envelope type based on the number of parameters.
-If there is any ambiguity, BASC assumes the first type, where each envelope is defined with three values.
+ABASC does not fail if this character is present; however, it determines the envelope type based on the number of parameters.
+If there is any ambiguity, ABASC assumes the first type, where each envelope is defined with three values.

 **Type 1 Section:**